amitsingh-uit/Wanderlust---Travel-Tourism-Website/README.md

 Locate the index.html file.
 Right-click on index.html and select "Open with Browser" (Chrome, Edge, or Firefox).

+👤 Author Amit Singh
-👤 AuthorAmit Singh B.Tech in Computer Science and Engineering United Institute of Technology, Prayagra
+ B.Tech in Computer Science and Engineering
+ United Institute of Technology, Prayagraj